SophistSolutions/Stroika/Documentation/Coding Conventions.md

 }
 ```

-In this case, all mutable methods (such as Logger::SetAppender(), SetSignalHandlers::SetSignalHanlders()) are internally syncrhonized, and so safe to call from any thread
+In this case, all mutable methods (such as Logger::SetAppender(), SetSignalHandlers::SetSignalHanlders()) are internally syncrhonized,
+and so safe to call from any thread.

+This pattern is safe to use before main (because the Get() method can ensure the underlying singleton object is constructed before returning it).

 #### Return shared_ptr<> or some other SharedValue() type object, and support singleton static Set method